heiligbasil/Graphs/projects/social/README.md

 > Real people's friends aren't random and probably run in the same circle.

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?
+> Can refactor to run in O(n) time.
+The linear solution is faster on a sparse graph, but will be significantly worse in a dense graph than the standard quadratic solution.